 - Maintaining an online (e-portal) of resources related to diversity, equity, and/or inclusion.

-- Offering diversity and inclusion related training (via workshops, seminars, programs, activities, etc.).
+- Offering DEI-related trainings/professional development (workshops, seminars, programs, activities, etc.).

 - Encourage and support Kinesiology faculty, staff, and student engagement in diversity and inclusion by:

-- Offering faculty grants to support research related to diversity, equity, or inclusion.
+- Offering faculty grants to support DEI-related instruction, scholarship, and/or service.

-- Offering staff grants to support initiatives that promote diversity, equity, or inclusion in Kinesiology.
+- Offering staff grants to support DEI-related initiatives.

 - Increase Kinesiology faculty, staff, and student accountability for diversity, equity, and inclusion by: